mozaik-association/mozaik/docs/6Event_module.md

 # Events

-The Mozaik events module uses the Odoo standard and adds specific features for political parties and other organisations.
-It allows you to manage the different events of your organisation.

-The Mozaik Events module differs from the Odoo standard module by several points :
+The Mozaik Events module differs from the Odoo standard module by several points.
+The following functionalities have been added:

-- The management of interests and categories of participation linked to the questions asked to the participants in order to collect information on the contacts participating in the events.
+- The automatic collection of informations (interests / participations of members) based on the questions answered during  a specitic event registration.
-- The management of the voting domain in order to allow certain people to participate in votes or not during the event.
+- A voting domain, in order to know which members are allowed to vote during an event.
 - The event access management, in order to limit access to certain people according to their access rules (< local instance)

-## General information of the events
+## General information on the events

 This functionality allows you to create, modify and manage the events related to your organisation.

-Various information can be completed on a event form :
+Various informations can be completed on an event form :

 - The standard information of the event (name, dates, organizer...)
 - The interests related to the event.
 - The involvement categories related to the event.

-The interests and involvement categories linked to the events allow the organisations to find all the contacts with certain categories of participation or interests in order to send communications in a verry targeted manner.
+The interests and involvement categories linked to an event will automatically be added to all the contacts registering for this event.
+Those informations can be used to send communications in a very targetted manner.

-!!! abstract "The goal of event management"

-    This functionality allows to :

-    - Manage the general information of each event.
-    - Add tags/interests to categorise the different events and add these interests to the form of the contacts who attended to this event.
-    - Add involvement categories to automatically add them to the form of the contacts who participated to the event.
-    - Get access to the lists of all the attendees and sponsors of each event.

 <figure markdown>
 ![screenshot 40](img/screen40.png)